viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 #### Code the `MoistureSensor` Class

-If you haven't already, install the Viam Python SDK by following the instructions [here](https://python.viam.dev/).
+If you haven't already, install the Viam Python SDK by following the instructions [on GitHub](https://python.viam.dev/).

 Navigate to the directory you created when [testing your soil moisture readings](#test-your-soil-moisture-readings-on-your-pi), `plant-watering-robot`, and create a new file, <file>sensor.py</file>.